 But these side effects occur only if patients misuse it by not taking it as directed by the physician.
 However, continued and increased patient monitoring, can prevent the misuse and side effects of Suboxone.

-As suboxone has high abuse potential, there are strict federal restrictions about who can prescribe suboxone.
+As suboxone has high abuse potential, there are strict federal restrictions on who can prescribe suboxone.
 Finding suboxone doctors near you who are currently accepting patients may seem a challenging task.

 We have a solution for you.
 ChoicePoint’s supportive care team can help you connect to a licensed doctor within a few minutes.
 We offer online suboxone prescriptions through telehealth addiction treatment.
 So, you can get your prescription today by calling us at 844.445.2563.